 The following Corporation Tax guidance note Produced by Tolley in association with Jackie Barker of Wells Associates provides comprehensive and up to date tax information covering:

 This guidance note explains the general rules surrounding the availability of indexation allowance on the disposal of company assets and provides information on the rebasing rules for assets held on 31 March 1982.
-For an overview of the general position regarding company disposals, please refer to the Corporate chargeable gains guidance note.
+For an overview of the general position regarding company disposals, please refer to the Calculation of corporate capital gains guidance note.

-As announced at Autumn Budget 2017, indexation allowance has been frozen with effect from 1 January 2018.
-For disposals made on or after this date, indexation allowance will, in effect, only be given up to December 2017.
-See the Autumn Budget 2017 ― corporate tax overview news item.
+Indexation allowance has been frozen with effect from 1 January 2018.
+For disposals made on or after this date, indexation allowance is only given up to December 2017.
+No indexation allowance is available for expenditure incurred after 31 December 2017.
 See also Simon’s Taxes C2.301–C2.303, C2.717 and C2.718.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.